lbl59/WaterPaths-doc/docs/source/DroughtMitigationInstruments/DroughtMitigationInstruments_submodules.rst

 API Reference
 -------------

-Below is the API reference for submodules of the `DroughtMitigationInstruments` module.
-Documentation is automatically extracted from the header files.
+Below is the API reference for submodules of the :code:`DroughtMitigationInstruments` module.

 Submodule Components
 ^^^^^^^^^^^^^^^^^^^^